 We are SO delighted to see ethical consumerism coming into discussions among our online community all year round, and even more so with the Black Friday sales.
 As awareness of ethical consumerism moves to the forefront, our environment and future will flourish (hooray!).
 If you’re like us and have a list of ways to ethically consume in all aspects of your life, your skincare routine is definitely on that list!

-So, we sat down with our beautiful Creative Coordinator Orit to hear all about her sustainable skincare journey, with the hope to gain a few tips for ourselves along the way too!
+So, we sat down with Orit from our team to hear all about her sustainable skincare journey, with the hope to gain a few tips for ourselves along the way too!

 When I first started at Retreatment Botanics, I became increasingly aware of my environmental footprint as a consumer… Don’t get me wrong, I was definitely one to slip into the mindset of “whatever I do won’t make a difference” and for a long time I fell into that trap.
 But the values of the Retreatment Botanics brand slowly started to sink in, inspiring me to ask questions and focus on what I could change in my daily life to help make a difference.